arjun123-iitkgp/mycode/README.md

-This contains some of the projects and code I work on by myself, in various sub- areas of mainyl deep and machine learning.
+This contains some of the projects and code I work on by myself, in various sub- areas of mainly deep and machine learning.